Mihir-Rajora20/Reddit-Flair-Detector/README.md

 # Website
 https://lit-brook-22563.herokuapp.com/

+# Using the Website
+ Provide a URL of an r/india subreddit post in its valid form.
+The website will seach the post by extracting its postid and predict the flair of the post.
+The automated testing point accepts a .txt documents with a post link in each line, and will return a json file in the output endpoint.
 # Index
 1. Project Description
 2. Data Extraction
 3. Data Pre-processing and Modification
 4. Model development and Testing
 5. Model Summary
+6. References
  The **‘Main_Project’** folder contains all the html files and the Python files to create the Flask webapp.

 # Project Description
  The project aims to develop a flair detector for the r/India subreddit.
 The project was developed in Python in Jupyter Notebooks and     deployed using Flask on Heroku.
  The Jupyter notebooks and their description are as follows:

 ### Jupyter Notebooks: